Hang422/approximation-algorithm-for-facility-location-problem/README.md

 - Dual Ascent Process → Level (Dual Variable Value)

 This mapping makes the abstract algorithm more intuitive and implementable.
 The seemingly unusual classes in the code (like Bucket, Line etc.) are actually representing components of this physical model to realize the approximation algorithm.

-## Overview

-The PFLPO is a generalization of both the Facility Location Problem with Outliers (FLPO) and Priority Facility Location Problem (PFLP).
-The project provides:

-- A 3-approximation algorithm using primal-dual technique (actually, could combine 3-approx algorithm and greedy-based to get a 2-approx algorithm, but time complexity is too high to run)
-- A greedy-based heuristic algorithm
-- A local search algorithm
-- Experimental comparisons between these approaches

 ## Problem Description